 This last initiative will notably build on 2DII’s pioneering work in studying retail investors’ sustainability preferences.
 As part of Finance ClimAct, 2DII and its partners will carry out 500+ mystery shopping visits to assess how financial advisors take consumers’ non-financial investment objectives into account.
-According to initial studies carried out by 2DII, the majority of French retail investors want to integrate social and environmental objectives into their investments; however, there is a major gap between their preferences and financial institutions’ ability to offer them compatible products.
+According to initial research carried out by 2DII, the majority of French retail investors want to integrate social and environmental objectives into their investments; however, there is a major gap between their preferences and financial institutions’ ability to offer them compatible products.

 Find out more about Finance ClimAct here.

 Funder information: Finance ClimAct has received funding from the European Union’s Life IP programme under grant agreement No LIFE18/IPC/FR/000010 A.F.F.A.P.
 This content reflects 2DII’s view only, and the funder and other consortium members are not responsible for any use that may be made of the information it contains.